siu logo

 In the second semester, University 301b, will continue with these themes/ activities but will focus on identification of a research mentor at SIU as well as the selection of a capstone project.
 This project will be undertaken in the Senior Design course during the senior year of study (see below).
 Example projects for the students are a solar gold cart, solar hot water heater, and/or an energy saving project done in collaboration with a professional client in academia or industry.
 Scholars will identify a topic of interest in order to prepare and present a research paper as a final project for the two-semester course.
 Scholars will explore internship or research opportunities for the ensuing summer and will be guided through the process of applying for and securing such experiences.
 Scholars who do engage in a summer enrichment program such as a coop, internship or research experience will be supported in presenting at the McNair and SI Bridges Summer Symposium at the end of the summer between the junior and senior years.

-In their senior year (year two at SIUC), Scholars will enroll in Senior Design, a course cross-listed in both Engineering and Science.
+In their senior year (year two at SIUC), Scholars will enroll in Special Investigation, a course cross-listed in both Engineering and Science.
 This two-semester course is a team-project based capstone experience.
 Scholars will build on the expertise developed during their junior year.
 In the past, numerous senior design projects have been entirely energy and power focused with external clients from local utility companies such as Ameren, CIPS and electric cooperatives as well as the physical plant at SIU Carbondale which has its own power plant and a local energy company 8760 Engineering.
 Clients such as the campus GAIA house and faculty in architecture are actively seeking energy saving LEED certified designs for various environments.
 Other projects have had internal clients such as educational displays of power distribution and student competitions for saving energy or using alternative sources in vehicles, in water purification, and in heating.
 Projects/research may be presented at the SIU Undergraduate Research Forum at the end of the senior year and/or at professional conferences in their discipline.